 - Official Graduate Record Examination (GRE) scores taken within the last five years are required of all applicants.
 Many factors are considered in evaluating an individual's application, but many successful applicants will have verbal, quantitative, and analytic writing GRE scores at or above the 40th percentile.

-- Three letters of recommendation from academic or professional references (letters must be on professional/institutional letterhead and signed).
+- Three letters of recommendation from academic or professional references.

 - A one page personal statement describing the applicant’s:

 - Interest in and potential for contributing to the field of public health